GetStream/stream-chat-swift/docusaurus/docs/iOS/guides/push-notifications.md

 ### Removing devices

-Usually you might want to deregister user's device from push notifications when logging the user out from the Chat.
+Usually, you might want to deregister the user's device from push notifications when logging the user out from the Chat.

 ```swift
 guard let deviceId = ChatClient.shared.currentUserController().currentUser?.devices.last?.id else